 I like to use basmati rice, but you can use whatever type of white rice you have on hand.
 Just make sure to rinse it before cooking.

 As the name suggests, boereboontjies are a traditional Afrikaans dish.
-They’re made with green beans and usually served as a side dish.
+They’re made with green beans and are usually served as a side dish.

 Boereboontjies are super easy to make and only require a few ingredients.
 All you need is some green beans, onion, garlic, and tomato sauce.